cycheng/parallel-8queens/README.md

     * http://en.wikipedia.org/wiki/Eight_queens_puzzle

 * TODO :
-    * Estimating each thread's loading, i.e. how many path they traversed, I want to think how to do load balence between them (important!)
+    * Think how to load balence ?
+      - queenDFS
+      - e.g. when depth < 10, launch available threads to process
     * Use cmake !
     * detect number of CPUs

 # Major Change
 * 2013 Dec 23
     * Cleanup code !
 And use all threads !
+    * Estimating each thread's loading, i.e. how many path they traversed, I want to know the load balance opportunities (important!), ref [5]

 * 2013 Dec 15
     * reduce search space :